Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Nov.
 12, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-If we genuinely think about how many of us are emotionally mature before we become parents the number is probably pretty low.
+Ask Rachel anything If we genuinely think about how many of us are emotionally mature before we become parents the number is probably pretty low.
 The act of caring for someone else, and having to manage our own feelings, can be incredibly challenging, particularly when we were raised by parents who were immature themselves.
-Being able to spot the difference between being emotionally immature, and the normal pressures of paren…
+Being able to spot the difference between being emotionally immature, and the normal pressures of parenting, can be really helpful.
+We all have outbursts at times; we…

 Listen to the Episode